igor-baiborodine/campsite-booking/README.md

 ![GitHub Actions](/readme/github-actions.png)

 ### Build on Pull Request
-This workflow is executed automatically on any pull request and consists of the `SonarCloud Scan` job:
+This workflow is executed automatically on any pull request and consists of the `Unit & Integrations Tests` and `SonarCloud Scan` job:

 ![Build on Pull Request Workflow](/readme/github-actions-build-on-pull-request.png)

 ### Build Master Branch
-This workflow is executed automatically on any commit to the `master` branch and consists of the `Unit & Integrations Tests`, `SonarCloud Scan`, and `Snapshot Publishing` jobs:
+This workflow is executed automatically on any commit to the `master` branch and consists of the `SonarCloud Scan` and `Snapshot Publishing` jobs:

 ![Build Master Branch Workflow](/readme/github-actions-build-master-branch.png)